mhagstrand/slate/source/includes/_api_webhooks_getting_started.md

 </ul>

 Once you have resolved the issue preventing the connection, send a PUT request to flip the `is_active` flag back to `true`.
-This will cause Bigcommerce to start trying to send the POST requests to your callback URI again.
+This will cause BigCommerce to start trying to send the POST requests to your callback URI again.

 #### <span class="jumptarget"> Not Receiving an HTTP 201 Response after Sending POST to Create Webhook </span>